cloudspace/angular_devise/README.md

 credentials are sent in plaintext; use a SSL connection to secure them.
 `creds` is an object which should contain any credentials needed to authenticate with the server. `Auth.login()` will return a promise that will resolve to the logged-in user.
+See [AuthProvider.parse()](#authprovider) for parsing the user into a usable object.

 ```javascript
 angular.module('myModule', ['Devise']).